Art Journaling

 I haven’t quite managed to transition myself to the bullet journaling method yet, but that’s only because I’m so heavily invested in my old, separate planner, journals and art journals.
 After I’ve used up the supplies I already have, I do plan to transition to what I think is his far superior method of organizing journal output.

 Update: I originally wrote this article on 7-15-2019.
-It is now 10-23-2021, and since I originally wrote this piece, I have discovered discbound planner systems.
+It is now 12-19-2025, and since I originally wrote this article, I have discovered discbound planner systems.
 Discbound planners are a HUGE game changer for me.
 I LOVE the idea of bullet journaling, and I am now incorporating many ideas borrowed from bullet journaling into my own planners, art journals and regular journals.
-However, now that I have discovered discbound planners, I am unlikely to ever use ordinary notebooks again.
+However, now that I have discovered discbound planners, I am unlikely to ever use ordinary notebooks for planning.
 If discbound planners are of interest to you, I invite you to learn more about them in our pages on planners, calendars, journals and organizers.

 How to Make an Art Journal